You know that dream where you’re standing in front of lots of people and you suddenly realise you’re naked?

 Everyone’s staring at you.

-An intense panic squeezes your chest and makes your hands and voice go all wobbly.
+Panic squeezes your chest and makes your hands and voice go all wobbly.
 You want to escape but for some reason, you can’t.

 This happened to me last Friday.